The Wisdom To Choose Action or Inaction

 11/10/2024

-Another deep factor, related to the Uncertainty Principle, prevents knowing the exact initial conditions of a system (mass/velocity, time/energy).
-I postulate that each quantum of mass and energy is composed of smaller, more elemental components I call Conscious Points.
-Each of the Conscious Points has an actual position and velocity, but those parameters are unknowable, as the human senses and instrumentation can only detect quanta of energy.
-All of the subquantum components, each of the Conscious points, are enrolled in a Group Entity.
-The Group Entity is the essence or spirit of the photon or mass.
+Another deep factor related to the Uncertainty Principle prevents knowing the exact initial conditions of a system (mass/velocity, time/energy).
+I postulate that each quantum of mass and energy is composed of smaller, more elemental components, which I call Conscious Points.
+Each Conscious Point has an actual position and velocity, but those parameters are unmeasurable by human senses and instrumentation, which can only detect units the size of energy quanta.
+Conscious Points have a dimension smaller than every quantum of energy.
+This puts Conscious Points at a size dimension below the level of detection and measurement in a realm where the smallest measurable dimension is the quantum.